 I can go all day eating well, and then I remember that half pint of frosty ice cream or one last Swiss cake roll hidden in the pantry and it’s all over.

 Carbs just have a hold on me, guys.
+Breaking me away from my go to Air Fryer Meatloaf is going to be a struggle.

 But I plan to give it the old college try, and I’m hoping a few low carb recipes here and there will help those of you that ARE killing it with Keto already!